karridivyanaidu/Data-Scraping/README.md

 - Reads Open Graph meta tags for title/description/date.
 Channel name comes from the ytInitialData JSON blob embedded in the page source.
 Transcripts are fetched via youtube-transcript-api (manual → auto-generated → any language), falling back to the video description if none are available.

 PubMed:
-Uses the official NCBI E-utilities API (efetch) to get clean XML with title, authors, journal, abstract, and date.
+- Uses the official NCBI E-utilities API (efetch) to get clean XML with title, authors, journal, abstract, and date.
 Falls back to BeautifulSoup HTML scraping if the PMID can't be extracted from the URL.

 ## Limitations
 - Some sites block author/date extraction
 - YouTube transcripts unavailable for some videos
 - YouTube publish dates require API key

+## How to Run
+- Install dependencies
+- Set your URLs in each scraperfile
+- Run everything at once or run individual scrapers
+- Find your output in output folder